asif-sailpoint/Aleena/README.md

 ## Usage

-You can enter your own choices here, below is just an example in terms:
+You can enter your own choices here, below is just an example with options I utilized for testing:

 #GitHub Owner Username.